Avolyn/model-collection/README.md

 If you are starting with agent frameworks, I highly suggest you start with this model as you will find it works well with tools.

 I have included Granite 3.3-8b-instruct hosted with SGLang 0.4.1 and Vllm 0.8.4 v1.
 I did this because I wanted to compare the performance of SGLang to Vllm.
 You will notice that the SGLang version doesn't support tool calling.
 SGLang supports very few models for tool calling and this is one of those models that isn't supported.

+*One last note, an interesting test is to send the same prompts to both the SGLang and the VLLM model.
+They are the exact same model commit from hugging face full precision, but you will find that you often get very different outputs between the two.
+What that tells us is that how you run the model is as important as the model and its quant level.
+It also tells you that loadbalacing between two model hosting API's may not be the best idea considering the outputs you may receive may be very different.

 ### DeepHermes-3-Mistral-24B-Preview